nqhub/BeginnerProductLandingPage/README.md

 ### Live Preview

-For the full preview of the Product page, the link is provided below:
+For the full preview of the Product page is:

 https://cyrusnderitu.github.io/BeginnerProductLandingPage/product.html